-Traveling on your RV during summertime is a thrilling experience.
+Traveling in your RV during summertime is a thrilling experience.
 All you need to beat the summer heat are some sweet tunes and a good AC.

-However, if you’re dealing with a broken AC, your adventure might turn into a disaster.
-Driving through the harsh summer heat with a broken AC is definitely not a fun experience.
+However, your adventure might be a disaster if you’re dealing with a broken AC.
+Driving through the harsh summer heat with a broken AC is not a fun experience.

 Does this mean you’ll have to postpone your summer road trip?